rwolande/Snrlax/README.md

 #### Passing Body Data: QueryDataSource

 Oftentimes, you'll want to include custom paramaters with your request.
 This is where Snrlax shines, both with it's Swifty signatures and it's dynamic overloading ability.
-A class which conforms to QueryDataSource can optionally implement a 'body()' function to return custom parameters.
+A class which conforms to QueryDataSource can optionally implement a `body()` function to return custom parameters.

 ##### QueryDataSource Methods
 ```swift